-Note: C4R is locking to expand and broaden the Award to teachers who work with vulnerable children globally.
+Note: C4R is looking to expand and broaden the Award to teachers who work with vulnerable children globally.

 You’ve made it this far, but have some questions and want to learn more about our grassroots fellowship programme.
 Then read on for answers to some frequently asked questions that we hope provides the details you are looking for.

 Please also note that we will be giving webinars for early 2018 where we will provide a thorough overview on the programme history, purpose, process for applying, and answer any questions you still might have

 Now onto the most popular questions and answers!

 What is Capoeira4Refugees?

 Capoeira4Refugees works with refugee communities and particularly traumatised children and youth using the Brazilian art/sport of capoeira to bring psychosocial benefits such as increased self-respect and reduced levels of violence.
 Capoeira4Refugees was founded in 2007 working with street children in Syria.
 C4R has been active in the West Bank, Palestine, since 2011, in Jordan since 2014 and helped projects to grow and to create structures of local ownerships also outside the middle east.

 What is the Grassroots Awards Programme?